 The Supplemental Nutrition Assistance Program often is referred to as "food stamps", even though the benefits now are delivered via government-issued debit cards, rather than stamps or coupons.
 Under any name, SNAP helps low-income individuals and families purchase food.
 The benefits are not taxable income.

-Food Stamps and Taxes
+Food Stamps and Taxable Income

 The IRS says if you receive SNAP benefits, they do not count as taxable income.
 Receiving food stamps won't affect your return, increase your tax bill or reduce your refund.
 That's because food stamps are a type of welfare benefit, and welfare benefits don't count as taxable income as long as they're based on need.

 You also don't pay sales tax when you buy food with SNAP debit cards, even if you live in one of the states that charges sales tax on food.
 If you use SNAP to buy seeds or plants for growing food at home – the only legitimate non-food purchase – there's no sales tax on the plants, either.